zertico/apidoc/source/index.md

 }
 ```

-The manager can visualize a specific company by accessing the route described below.
+The manager can visualize a specific company by accessing the route below.

 Route: *`GET "/api/v1/manager/clients/:id"`*